jeffThompson/Recipes/README.md

 ```

 ## ADDING IMAGES

 Thanks to a suggestion from @mpember, if you have a `jpg` image with the same filename as your recipe, it will automatically be added!

 For example: `aloo-matar.md` should have an image called `aloo-matar.jpg` in the `images` folder.

 You can also include other images in the recipe using Markdown's image syntax: `![alt text](url)`.
 You'll probably want to update the stylesheet to size them appropriately.

 ## OTHER OPTIONS

-The `recipe.php` file also includes some more options you can customize:
+The `recipe.html` template file also includes some more options you can customize:

 * `yelpLocation`: the city/state where you're located to make Yelp searches easier!
 No need for fancy formatting, this will work fine: `Minneapolis MN`
 * `helpURLs`: dictionary with the `label` (text displayed) and `url` in template form.
 The string `<name>` will be replaced with your recipe's name